 Amcor enhances cost management and business agility

-"We know Orange Business Services is a reliable partner with a proven delivery track record.
+"We know Orange Business is a reliable partner with a proven delivery track record.
 In addition to having an unmatched global presence in both mobile and fixed connectivity, Orange tells a real end-to-end story around IT and digital transformation."

 Joel Ranchin, VP Corporate IT & Global Business Services, Amcor